 Hotboxing with friends, smoking in the garage to avoid bothering others, or transporting buds can leave your vehicle smelling like a cannabis farm.
 Suddenly, you need to know how to get the weed smell out of your car.

-Many new weed strains are low-odor, but the scent is inevitable if you’re a fan of old-school ganja.
-Here are six ways to mask and remove it.
+Many new weed strains of Homegrown and other farms are low-odor, but the scent is inevitable if you’re a fan of old-school ganja.

 Learning how to get weed smoke out of the car doesn’t always involve special products and hours of scrubbing seats.
 If you only transported a pack or someone who recently toked, airing out the space is easy and effective enough.